cloudbase/garm/doc/quickstart.md

 * set a JWT secret which is used to sign JWT tokens
 * set a time to live for the JWT tokens
 * enable the API server on port `80` and bind it to all interfaces
-* set the database backend to `sqlite3` and set a passphrase for the database
+* set the database backend to `sqlite3` and set a passphrase for sealing secrets (just webhook secrets for now)

 The callback URLs are really important and need to point back to garm.
 You will notice that the domain name used in these options, is the same one we defined at the beginning of this guide.
 If you won't use a domain name, replace `garm.example.com` with your IP address and port number.